Tiffany Boone

-Tiffany Boone (born August 27, 1987) is an American actress, best known for her roles as Roxy Jones in Hunters, Mandy Lang in the second season of the FOX TV series The Following and for her supporting roles as Savannah Snow and Mimi in the fantasy film Beautiful Creatures and the horror-comedy film Detention, respectively.
+Tiffany Boone is an American actress, best known for her roles as Roxy Jones in Hunters, Mandy Lang in the second season of the FOX TV series The Following and for her supporting roles as Savannah Snow and Mimi in the fantasy film Beautiful Creatures and the horror-comedy film Detention, respectively.

 Early life

 Boone was raised by her mother in Baltimore, Maryland.
 Her mother works for the Social Security Administration.
 Her father was murdered in 1991, when she was three.
 In 2009, Boone graduated from California Institute of the Arts.